achilleasmitos/lost_magic_reckoning/installer/README.md

 When the time has come for a new release, there are certain steps we need to follow, in order for the release to be as successful as possible.
 Here they are in order of execution:
 1. **Create a release branch** from the latest master.
 The release branch should have the name `Release_vX_Y_Z`, where X.Y.Z is the version of the release (eg 1.0.6).
 This is the branch which will be heavily tested before release, with any emerging bugs being fixed for it first-hand.
 When all bugs have been fixed and the release is ready, continue with step 2.
 The release branch remains in a 'no-op' condition after the release, for ever in our project.
-2. **Create a new 'CHANGELOG vX_Y_Z.md'** inside the CHANGELOGS folder, where X.Y.Z is the version of the release (eg 1.0.6).
-This file will outline (in bulletpoints) what changes were made to the product since the last published release.
+2. **Update the 'CHANGELOGS.md'** inside the root folder with the latest changes.
+This file will outline (in bulletpoints) what changes were made in each publicly released version of the product.
 Keep this concise, and stick to the points that are **of interest to an end user**!
 3. **Update the main 'README.md'** if necessary.
 4. **Update the 'Build Release' task** in '.vscode/tasks.json'.
 Specifically, copy-paste the files-to-be-built from the Debug Build task to this one, and make any other necessary changes.
 5. **Open a pull-request** with the changes from steps 2-4 to master.
 When that is approved and merged, cherry-pick those changes to the release branch from step 1.